thoufeekx/CST8913LAB/LAB10/lab10.md

 *Azure Migrate Installation in the On-Prem VM*

 ![Connectivity to Azure](images/4.png)
-*Connectivity to Azure for Migration Assessment*
+*Connectivity to Azure for Migration Assessment tool*

 ### Task: Discovery of Sources